zumba/zumba.github.com/docs/api/pagination.md

 `first` | URL of the first page of results.
 `last` | URL of the last page of results.

+Note: If there is not a next, previous, etc page available, the link for those will not be provided.

 ### `X-Total` Header

 An `X-Total` header will indicate to the client how many total results are available.
 A `X-Total` header may look something like: